Pete Wingfield: Later career

-He played piano for the Alan Parsons rhythm section at Abbey Road Studios, with Pete Moss on bass guitar, for Dexys Midnight Runners and Paul McCartney.
+He played piano for the Alan Parsons rhythm section at Abbey Road Studios, with Pete Moss on bass guitar, and for Dexys Midnight Runners and Paul McCartney.

 In 1977, his song "Making a Good Thing Better" appeared on Olivia Newton-John's album of the same name.
-In 1978 he wrote an amusing cult dance hit for Patti LaBelle titled "Eyes in the Back of My Head", featured on her Tasty album.
+In 1978, he wrote an amusing cult dance hit for Patti LaBelle titled "Eyes in the Back of My Head", featured on her Tasty album.
 Wingfield also played keyboards with The Hollies during this period (1975-1980).
 In 1980, he produced Searching for the Young Soul Rebels the first album by Dexys Midnight Runners.
 In the 1980s, Wingfield teamed with the film producer Mel Brooks, and co-wrote the songs "It's Good to Be the King" and "To Be or Not to Be".
 In 1985, he produced the Kane Gang's debut album Bad and Lowdown World of the Kane Gang.
 Three years later his production credits appeared on The Proclaimers UK Top 20 hit "I'm Gonna Be" and their album Sunshine on Leith.

-The Pasadenas 1988 song "Tribute (Right On)" was written by Wingfield.
+The Pasadenas' 1988 song "Tribute (Right On)" was written by Wingfield.

 Wingfield played with Van Morrison at the 1974 Montreux Jazz Festival, which was one of the two shows featured on Morrison's first DVD (2006).
 Several years later, Wingfield also did a summer tour of Europe with Morrison's band, featuring the songs from the latter's 1979 album, Into the Music.
 Beginning with their 1983 reunion shows, Wingfield spent 18 years handling keyboard duties for The Everly Brothers.

-He also played on sessions for The Housemartins, Level 42 The Beautiful South, Van Morrison, Interview, Jimmy Witherspoon, Freddie King, Buddy Guy and Paul McCartney on his Run Devil Run album.
+He also played on sessions for The Housemartins, Level 42, The Beautiful South, Van Morrison, Interview, Jimmy Witherspoon, Freddie King, Buddy Guy and Paul McCartney on his Run Devil Run album and Shakin' Stevens on two tracks of his Give Me Your Heart Tonight album released in 1982.